alec-mitnik/country-quizzes/README.md

 Supports light and dark color schemes, applying the preference detected by the browser.
 Works across different browsers and viewport sizes, and adheres to accessible practices, such as:
 * Providing alt text or captions for images, including flag and location map descriptions
+* Avoiding overly-complex language and providing explanations for terms
+* Showing both metric and imperial units
 * Graceful handling for when images fail to load or are disabled by the browser
 * Keyboard and screen reader support, including alternatives to drag-and-drop
 * Semantic HTML and appropriate aria attributes